Hestia-Home/application/hestia/README.md

 In nearest future with sufficient funds the weather station will be added to controll rooms overall temperature.
 After that we plan to add security system integration and smart devices integration.

+#### Application Progress

+Authorisation feature is mostly finished, some changes will be added with progression of application development.